-As an opera conductor, James Gaffigan made his Vienna State Opera debut in 2011/12 conducting La Bohème and was immediately invited back to conduct Don Giovanni last season.
-Mr Gaffigan continues his relationship with the Glyndebourne Festival – in 2012, he conducted a production of La Cenerentola and returned for performances of Falstaff this summer 2013.
-He made his professional opera debut at the Zurich Opera in 2005 conducting La Bohème.
+As an opera conductor, James Gaffigan made his Vienna State Opera debut in 2011/12 with La Bohème and was immediately invited back to conduct Don Giovanni during 12/13.
+Mr Gaffigan continues his relationship with both the Vienna State Opera and the Glyndebourne Festival – in 2012, he conducted a production of La Cenerentola at Glyndebourne and returned for performances of Falstaff during the summer of 2013.
+In 2014/15 season he conducted the Hamburg Opera with performances of Salome and the Norwegian Opera with a new production of La Traviata.
+He made his opera debut at the Zurich Opera in 2005 conducting La Bohème.

-In 2009, Mr Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony where he assisted Michael Tilson Thomas, led subscription concerts and was Artistic Director of the orchestra’s Summer festival.
+In 2009, Mr. Gaffigan completed a three-year tenure as Associate Conductor of the San Francisco Symphony in a position specially created for him.
 Prior to that appointment, he was the Assistant Conductor of the Cleveland Orchestra where he worked under Music Director Franz Welser-Möst from 2003 through 2006.
-James Gaffigan's international career was launched when he was named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
-He lives in Lucerne with his wife, the writer Lee Taylor Gaffigan, and their daughter Sofia.
-For more information please visit www.jamesgaffigan.com.
+James was also named a first prize winner at the 2004 Sir Georg Solti International Conducting Competition.
+He lives in Lucerne with his wife Lee and their two children Sofia and Liam.